Value assessments for fund managers

 - Insights Deck – Quantitative and qualitative investor research – what do consumers think about value?
 Use this to supplement existing project work on reporting, assessing and improving value.

-- Ongoing value testing – Our new quarterly Customer Value Tracker will provide external insights on what your customers think.
-With over 1,000 end investors, we will check in on the major component parts of value and play back how you are doing as a standalone fund manager and compared to peers.
+- Ongoing value testing – Our quarterly Customer Value Tracker provides external insights on what your customers think.
+With over 1,000 end investors, we check in on the major component parts of value and play back how you are doing as a standalone fund manager and compared to peers.